 Even after a user has put an item into their cart, the journey is far from over.
-In 2019, the abandoned cart rates on Black Friday and Cyber Monday were roughly 70%, so to maximize your revenue, you need to make this process as seamless as possible.
+In recent years, the abandoned cart rates on Black Friday and Cyber Monday were roughly 80%, so to maximize your revenue, you need to make this process as seamless as possible.

 Planning Your Deal and Promotion Plan

 Again, the competition during this time of year is fierce.
 You need an offer that’s enticing enough to stand out while every one of your competitors are also offering huge sales.

 1. Start Early